isaacmtz90/facebook-ego-network-scraper/README.md

 # facebook-ego-network-scraper
 Scrape Facebook ego network using Python and SelenumHQ

-Get your Facebook friend network
+Get your Facebook friend network.

 Usage: python extract_ego.py <username> <password> <numerical_fb_id> <output file>
 ** username can also be the account email.